Clinical Supervision

 With AEDP — I embody the attuned, emotionally resonant frame the theory creates.
 Moment by moment tracking, attention to the relational dynamic, space for what's actually happening between us.
 I'll encourage this same attentiveness from you with your clients.

 Deliberate Practice is newer for me.
-I'm growing into this model intentionally — including a year-long residency at Sentio University in 2027 where I'll receive supervisory oversight of my own supervision.
-It brings more attention and intention to the actual practice of counseling skills.
-It makes the work more alive.
+I'm growing into this model - I’ve been selected to attend a year-long residency at Sentio University in 2026-27 where I'll receive supervisory oversight of my own supervision.
+It brings more attention and intention to the practice of counseling skills and deepening our confidence in our craft.

 A Note on Expectations